Monicaular/hangman-pp3/README.md

 ## Features <a name="features"></a>

 * **Word selection** - the game starts with a pre-selected word that the player needs to guess.
-* **Display of hidden words** - the word is initially displayed with blank underscores representing each letter.
+* **Display of hidden word** - the word is initially displayed with blank underscores representing each letter.
 * **Incorrect guess counter** - there is a counter that keeps track of the letters that have been entered already and number of tries left.
 * **Feedback for correct and incorrect guess** - after each gueess, the game provides feedbsck by revealing the positions for the guessed letters and displaying a message letting them know if they guessed or not.
 * **Graphics for hangman** - a visual representation of a hangman is gradually drawn for each incorrect guess.